 Ryanair Calls On EU To Prevent Europe’s Skies Being Closed By French ATC Strikes – Yet Again

-Ryanair, Europe’s No 1 airline, today (29 Mar) called on the European Commission to take action to prevent the skies over Europe being closed yet again by French ATC unions, the 3rd time in 2 weeks and the 43rd time in 7 years.
+Ryanair, Europe’s No 1 airline, today (27 Apr) called on the European Commission to take action to prevent the skies over Europe being closed yet again by French ATC unions striking tomorrow, the 4th time in the last 6 weeks, and the 44th time in 7 years.
 Ryanair regrets that it has been forced to cancel over 100 flights on Thursday (28 Apr), with further delays likely.

-This latest unjustified action shows that a tiny French union can yet again hold Europe’s single market (and open skies) to ransom while the French Government protects French domestic flights (via minimum service obligations) while thousands of flights from the UK, Ireland, Spain and Italy – none of which either take off or land in France – are cancelled, and hundreds of thousands of passengers’ travel plans are disrupted.
+This unjustified strike action demonstrates how a tiny French union can once more hold Europe’s skies to ransom with thousands of flights from the UK, Ireland, Spain and Italy – none of which either take off or land in France – cancelled and hundreds of thousands of passengers’ travel plans again disrupted.

 (a) require French ATC unions to engage in binding arbitration instead of strikes to resolve their claims, or